What Are The Chances Of My Dog Dying During Spaying Or Neutering Surgery?

 Spay Complication Rates

-One study of tracked complications at a U.S. veterinary teaching hospital found that the rates of postoperative spay complications were 14.1%, the intraoperative (during surgery) spay complications were 6.3%, and the total of all complications were 20.6%.2 A study of five Canadian veterinary private practitioners found total complication rates of 22% for spaying female dogs.3
+One study of tracked complications at a U.S. veterinary teaching hospital found that the rates of postoperative spay complications were 14.1%, the intraoperative (during surgery) spay complications were 6.3%, and the total of all complications was 20.6%.
+Another study of five Canadian veterinary private practitioners found total complication rates of 22% for spaying female dogs.

-While the studies above were relatively small, the United Kingdom’s Royal College of Veterinary Surgeons (RCVS) charity branch, RCVS Knowledge, collects data from 30,000 practices around the country — a much larger data set than other statistics we’ve found.
-Their reported outcomes from spaying surgery included:1
+While the studies above were relatively small, the United Kingdom’s Royal College of Veterinary Surgeons (RCVS) charity branch, RCVS Knowledge, collects data from practices around the country — a much larger data set than other statistics we’ve found.
+The statistics below for female dog spaying are based on 16,287 individual spay surgeries between 2005 and 2023.
+Their reported outcomes from spaying surgery included:

-• 13.2% had abnormalities but no treatment was required
+- 13.25% had abnormalities, but no treatment was required

 Neuter Complication Rates

-A study of five Canadian veterinary private practitioners found a total complication rate (both during and after surgery) of 19% for neutering male dogs.3
+A study of five Canadian veterinary private practitioners found a total complication rate (both during and after surgery) of 19% for neutering male dogs.

-The RCVS Knowledge database’s reported outcomes from neutering (castrating) surgery included:1
+The RCVS Knowledge database’s reported outcomes from 17,056 dog neutering surgeries between 2005 and 2023 included:

-• 11.4% had abnormalities but no treatment was required
+- 12.42% had abnormalities, but no treatment was required

 What Are The Potential Complications After Spaying And Neutering A Dog?